runpod/docs/docs/instant-clusters/axolotl.md

 - **Fine-tune your own models** by modifying the configuration files in Axolotl to suit your specific requirements.
 - **Scale your training** by adjusting the number of Pods in your Cluster (and the size of their containers and volumes) to handle larger models or datasets.
 - **Try different optimization techniques** such as DeepSpeed, FSDP (Fully Sharded Data Parallel), or other distributed training strategies.

+For more information on fine-tuning with Axolotl, refer to the [Axolotl documentation](https://github.com/OpenAccess-AI-Collective/axolotl).